kkots/ggxrd_hitbox_overlay_2211/README.md

 - 2024 September 24: Fixed some animations still playing in frame freeze mode and playing too fast is slow-mo mode.
 Fixed danger time countdown playing during frame freeze mode.
 Fixed Johnny coins and stunmash indicator not displaying in frame freeze mode and displaying glitchily in slow-mo mode.
 Fixed play, record and backspace buttons not working in frame freeze and slow-mo modes.
 Draw hitboxes and imgui under steam overlay instead of on top.
 Not interfere with OBS recording.
 Can now hide ky sword lightning and >50 tension sparkles in gif mode.
 Fixed johnny coins, jacko organ cooldown indicators, jam powerup icons not being hidden in gif mode.
 - 2024 October 3: drawing hitboxes underneath not just steam overlay, but the in-game pause menu and training HUD, while the origin point is still drawn on top of training HUD, but underneath the pause menu.
 Added in-game icons to imgui window.
 Fixed Potemkin IK throwbox, which also fixed throwboxes for Sol Riot Stamp, maybe Potemkin ICPM if it wasn't showing before (now it does), maybe other moves that grab you on hit.
 Fixed 6P+H,5 (blitz input by pressing 6P+H and immediately releasing 6) displaying a throw which is active for 2 frames which is incorrect - throw is actually active for 1 frame.
 Changed how backside and upside Ky's Ride the Lightning hitboxes display - they're "clash only".
 Similarly for Jack O Aegis Field hitbox.
 Hiding boxes on Slayer's forward and back dashes in online mode for the sake of making it a guess which side he's teleporting to.
 Fixed Dizzy Reflect hitbox - it was not visible.
 - 2024 October 20: added missing check for full invul that happens during clash hitstop.
+- 2024 October 23: fixed missing hitboxes for Dizzy's bubble pop
+- 2024 October 30: added toggleCameraCenterOpponent setting into INI and the UI to center camera on the opponent.
+Added a toggle and setting to hide the player.
+Added a toggle to disable gray hurtboxes.
+In other words, you can now screenshot hurtboxes of the dummy during hitstun and blockstun.
+- 2024 November 12: made hitboxes' outline change to black when drawing over similarly colored background.
+For example, previously, when the character is red, the hitbox outline would not be visible on top of them, but now the outline will be black in this particular case.